ammkrn/type_checking_in_lean4/src/type_checking/reduction.md

 Reduction is about nudging expressions toward their [normal form](https://en.wikipedia.org/wiki/Normal_form_(abstract_rewriting)) so we can determine whether expressions are definitionally equal.
 For example, we need to perform beta reduction to determine that `(fun x => x) Nat.zero` is definitionally equal to `Nat.zero`, and delta reduction to determine that `id List.nil` is definitionally equal to `List.nil`.

-Reduction in Lean's kernel has two properties that introduce concerns which sometimes go unaddressed in basic texbook treatments of the topic.
+Reduction in Lean's kernel has two properties that introduce concerns which sometimes go unaddressed in basic textbook treatments of the topic.
 First, reduction in some cases is interleaved with inference.
 Among other things, this means reduction may need to be performed with open terms, even though the reduction procedures themselves are not creating free variables.
 Second, `const` expressions which are applied to multiple arguments may need to be considered together with those arguments during reduction (as in iota reduction), so sequences of applications need to be unfolded together at the beginning of reduction.

 ## Beta reduction